-- Final research papers should be a minimum of 20 pages long, as per history department requirements. - Final research papers are due no later than 4 PM on December 12th in hard copy to me and may be handed into the department secretary (Melissa Hale) for delivery. - How to select a research topic: This class is about race and revolution in the Caribbean but you are not confined to the time periods, countries or topics we have studied so long as you engage either issues of race and/or revolution for Caribbean peoples in the Caribbean or the United States.
+- Final research papers should be a minimum of 20 pages long, as per history department requirements. - Final research papers are due no later than 4 PM on December 14th in hard copy, submitted to Professor Guerra's office. - How to select a research topic: This class is about race and revolution in the Caribbean but you are not confined to the time periods, countries or topics we have studied so long as you engage either issues of race and/or revolution for Caribbean peoples in the Caribbean or the United States.
 Your topic, however, must be viable in terms of source availability and your own ability or inability to read non-English texts.
-For this reason, success is contingent on consultation with Prof. Guerra, as early as possible in the semester. - Great ways to start thinking about a topic and exploring its viability should include: - Using academic journal and library databases like JSTOR World Cat
+For this reason, success is contingent on consultation with Prof. Guerra, as early as possible in the semester. - Great ways to start thinking about a topic and exploring its viability should include: - o Using academic journal and library databases like JSTOR, World Cat o consulting with a research librarian in the area of Latin American Studies at Smathers Library East (especially Dr. Margarita Vargas-Betancourt)